Current version : 0.26.0

 Initializing the UseCase

-Filling all the fields correctly except the email (invalid)
+Filling all the fields correctly except the email, filled with an invalid value

 Filling a valid email